balsaBane/JavaFx-BandSync-Application/README.md

 # BandSync application

-Welcome to the application for synchronizing the materials used by a band.
+Welcome to the application for synchronizing the materials used by a band with using an online database.

 ![alt text](https://raw.githubusercontent.com/balsaBane/JavaFx-BandSync-Application/master/src/img/screenshot.png)